andrewt3000/MachineLearning/neuralNets.md

 [Example of Forward propagation in numpy](https://github.com/stephencwelch/Neural-Networks-Demystified/blob/master/.ipynb_checkpoints/Part%202%20Forward%20Propagation-checkpoint.ipynb)

 ### Loss Function
+The next step is to choose and implment a loss function.
 The loss function measures how inaccurate a model is for a single example.
 Training a model minimizes the loss function.
 Sum of squared errors is a common loss function for regression.
 Cross entropy (aka log loss, negative log probability) is a common loss function for softmax function.

 Cross entropy function is suitable for a classification where the output is a value between 0 and 1.
 The loss will be 0 if the output value is 1 and that is the correct classification.
 Conversely, the loss approaches infinity as the output approaches 0 for the correct classification.